Vets Exposed to Agent Orange are at a Higher Risk of Cancer

 - Were involved in transporting, testing, storing, or other uses of Agent Orange during your military service, or

-- Were assigned as a Reservist to certain flight, ground, or medical crew duties at one of the below locations.
+- Were assigned as a Reservist to particular flight, ground, or medical crew duties at one of the below locations.

 Eligible Reserve locations, time periods, and units include: